-Vaccinations have been very effective in reducing the incidence of many life-threatening infectious diseases, but these diseases do still exist.
+Vaccinations Vaccinations have been very effective in reducing the incidence of many life-threatening infectious diseases, but these diseases do still exist.

-Dogs, cats and rabbits should be vaccinated from a young age to protect against the worst infectious diseases.
-A vaccination does not last for a pet's life and an annual injection is required to maintain protection.
-We understand that every patient is unique and the veterinary surgeons will discuss the vaccine protocols offered and tailor them to your pet’s needs.
+Dogs, cats and rabbits should be vaccinated from a young age to protect against the most serious and potentially fatal infectious diseases.
+A vaccination does not last for a pet's life and top ups are required to maintain protection.

+We understand that every patient is unique and the veterinary surgeons are always happy to discuss the vaccine protocols offered and tailor them to you and your pet.

 At the time of vaccination a full clinical examination is also performed.

-We understand that every patient is unique and the veterinary surgeons are always happy to discuss the vaccine protocols and to tailor them to you and your pet.

-A full clinical examination is performed at the time of vaccination and it is not uncommon to discover problems in their early stages at these checks.
+It is not uncommon to discover problems in their early stages at these checks.
 Early awareness and diagnosis increases the likelihood of successful treatment.
-This is also a good opportunity to discuss any other worries you may have about looking after your pet.
+This is also a good opportunity to discuss any other worries you may have about your pet.

 Puppy vaccinations usually start at eight weeks of age and protect against Distemper, Hepatitis, Parvovirus (DHP) and Leptospirosis.
 Our protocol involves a second DHP vaccine two weeks later which must be given at a minimum age of ten weeks.
 A